 They are of tropical origin, mainly in India and Bangladesh, and they like the water temperature maintained between 72 to 82 degrees Fahrenheit.

 The Honey gouramis are omnivorous, these fish will generally eat all kinds of pallet and flake foods, but they can also eat live fries or insects.

 6) Sailfin Molly

 Molly is a unique fish species in the world.
 They are typically known for giving birth to their offspring rather than laying eggs like other species.

 These stunning livebearers are small and peaceful species.
 A beginner can easily keep the fish species since they are easy to care for.

-The most beautiful thing is that these creatures can survive both in freshwater and saltwater.
+The most beautiful thing is that these creatures can survive in freshwater and saltwater.
 The bodies of these species tend to adjust faster, depending on the prevailing conditions.

-One of my favorite features is growth length and vibrant colors.
+One of my favorite features is the growth length and vibrant colors.
 These species grow to about 3 to 4 inches, and they make your aquarium look spectacular.

 One of the nicest features is that these species are non-aggressive, making them compatible with other aquarium fish.